timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - At the ≈38:27 mark in this video, the lineup clock reaches 20 seconds, and I start to shift my primary attention from the team benches, monitoring for TO and OR requests, to the steps I take to start the next jam:

-                1. I check the penalty box to attempt to identify the jammers for the upcoming jam.
+                1. I check the penalty box to attempt to identify the Jammers for the upcoming jam.
                 2. I look toward the PBM for any indications they may need an OTO.
                 3. I check the medical bench area to confirm at least one person on the medical staff is able to observe game action on the track.
-                4. I check the track area to attempt to identify the jammers for the upcoming jam.
+                4. I check the track area to attempt to identify the Jammers for the upcoming jam.
                 5. I look toward the HR for any indications they may need an OTO.
                 6. I look toward the SBO and SKs for any indications they may need an OTO.